-ABA Therapy is a method of treating people with autism and other behavioral challenges by modifying behavior using positive reinforcement.
-This approach employs the principles of applied behavior analysis, which states that desired behaviors can be developed using a rewards-and-consequences system.
-In this method, a therapist identifies and sets a goal for the child to develop a target skill or behavior and measures his/her progress throughout the treatment period.
+Applied Behavior Analysis Therapy (or ABA Therapy) is a therapy method often used for children with autism which modifies behavior using positive reinforcement.
+Applied Behavior Analysis states that desired behaviors can be developed using a rewards-and-consequences system.
+In this method, a therapist identifies and sets a goal for the child to develop a target skill or behavior and measures their progress throughout the therapy period.

-ABA Therapy is the most common therapy for people and children with autism and is considered the most established and well-documented approach due to its scientific and systematic nature.
-To date, ABA therapy is reported to be one of the most effective treatments for autism as parents and specialists see significant improvement in the child’s behavior.
+ABA therapy is generally considered the most common therapy for children with autism and is thought to be the most established and well-documented approach due to its scientific and systematic nature.
+To date, Applied Behavior Analysis is reported to be one of the most effective treatments for autism as parents and specialists see significant improvement in the child’s behavior.

-Following the idea that behavior can be taught or modified by using rewards and consequences, ABA therapy usually starts with the therapist observing your child and identifying behaviors and skills that need to be improved.
+Following the idea that behavior can be taught or modified by using rewards and consequences, ABA therapy usually starts with the behavior analyst observing your child and identifying behaviors and skills that need to be improved.

 Once a challenging behavior is identified, the therapist will then create a strategy using the principles of ABA to shift this behavior into the “target behavior.”

 ABA therapists might use the ABC approach when understanding your child’s behavior and applying strategies to modify it.
 ABC stands for Antecedent, Behavior, and Consequence.